Demon-King169/GambleBot/README.md

 ### Windows

-There are batch (`.bat`) start and stop scripts available for Windows (tested only on Windows 10 Pro Version 21H1 Build 19043.1110), **however**, currently the process can not be stopped gracefully.
+There are batch (`.bat`) start and stop scripts available for Windows; **however**, currently the bot can not be stopped gracefully.
 That means there is a possibility of data loss as no shutdown hooks get executed.
-As of now I strongly recommend to **not** use Windows to host this bot with the given batch scripts.
+As of now, I strongly recommend **not** using Windows to host this bot with the given batch scripts.

 ### Tokens & APIs

 #### Discord bot token

-To use this bot you need a Discord bot token.
+To use this bot you will need a Discord bot token.
 To create one open the [Discord Developer Portal](https://discord.com/developers/applications) and add a new application by clicking on the "New Application" button. \
 After creating the application you should see general information about your application.
-If not please select your application in the list of applications.
+If not, please select your application in the list of applications.
 Now switch to the "Bot" tab on the left and click the "Add Bot" button that shows up. \
 You should now see information about the bot you created, and a button called "Copy" under a header that says "Token".